PKC42/Microprocessors-Arrays-and-Interrupts/README.md

        For example, since m1 is 2, which means 3 is the m1-th element (2nd) of array_s1.
 So LED1 should be turned on only when S1 is pressed 3 times.

     4. If S1 is pressed 4 times, LED1 blinks with period 0x0FFF and Prescaler 256.
-*****/

-In this program, a built in button on the PIC32MM and interrupts are used to iterate though an array which contains specific settings for the program.